Table of Contents

 The career trajectory of people with an Advertising degree appears to be focused around a few careers.
-The most common career that users with Advertising degrees have experience in is Public Relations Specialist, followed by Journalist, News Reporter, Graphic Designer, Social Media Manager, Copywriter, Advertising Manager, Digital Marketing Specialist, Marketing Manager, and Advertising Sales Agent.
+The most common career that users with Advertising degrees have experience in is Advertising Manager, followed by Advertising Sales Agent, Art Director, Copywriter, Digital Marketing Specialist, Graphic Designer, Account Manager, Social Media Manager, Marketing Manager, and Public Relations Specialist.

 |Career||% of graduates||% of population||Multiple|

 |Social Media Manager||5.7%||0.4%||14.1×|